Support Get in Touch

 • Some sign-making

-Conversely, wide format printers are used for printing all kinds of large format images such as large banners, posters, high-resolution photography, art prints, etc. The businesses that tend to use wide-format printers include:
+Wide format printers are used for printing all kinds of large format images such as huge banners, posters, high-resolution photography, art prints, etc. The businesses that tend to use wide-format printers include:

 • Marketing and graphic design agencies